Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mysql-addon.md

 This operation is similar to changing your database plan; your database will be stopped and restarted with new database environment.
 Thanks to Docker containers this happens seamlessly and quickly without manual action.
 When this operation finishes, your application will be restarted.

-{% assign data = "Beware that no downgrade is possible once your database is upgraded." %}
+{% assign data = "Beware that no downgrade is possible once your database has been upgraded." %}
 {% include danger %}